Nov 18, 2021

 Liquidity providers are oftentimes advanced crypto users, decentralized finance experts, or other developers.

 The Niftyswap protocol automatically applies a small trading fee (collected as USDC) to buyers and sellers which is distributed proportionately to those who deposited tokens in the Niftyswap reserve.
 Niftyswap applies this fee to encourage network participants to supply cards and USDC—for it is this supply that enables players to buy and sell cards instantly.

 The Niftswap fee is another reason why people who withdraw their tokens from Niftyswap after a while will likely receive a different allocation of tokens than what they initially contributed.
 As players buy and sell cards, the Niftyswap fees accumulate and become part of the reserves until a supplier comes to claim their share.

-📝 An additional fee of 6% will be applied upon checkout in-game on transactions completed in the Skyweaver Market.
+📝 An additional fee will be applied upon checkout in-game on transactions completed in the Skyweaver Market.

 Will there be any cards available on the Market right when Soft Launch begins?

 Yes.
 To kickstart the Skyweaver economy at Soft Launch, Horizon will provide an initial supply of 40 copies per Silver card starting at ~1.5 USDC each and will also provide 25 copies per Gold card starting at ~10 USDC each to the Market.

 Why will Horizon add liquidity?